 Can I finance my film with both investors and donors?

 Yes!
 However, only funds donated by donors can be accepted by Film Independent, and only donors will receive a tax deduction for their donations.

 Can I accept in-kind donations for my project?

 Yes.
 Film Independent will provide sponsored projects with a letter you can use to request or acknowledge in-kind donations.
 Examples of this type of donation include equipment, food for crew, office supplies, etc. to be used directly for the production.
+Please note that this does not extend to rentals.
 If a donor has questions about the deductibility of a non-cash contribution, they should contact their tax professional.